RandomPythonProgrammer/BadPianoTiles-AutoClicker/README.md

-# Bad-PianoTiles-AutoClicker
+# PianoTiles-AutoClicker
-AutoClicker for Bad PianoTiles
+AutoClicker for PianoTiles
 Run this file followed by the piano tiles file to use.
 Press the "q" key to quit the program.